will-mccormack/CS-M148-Proj/README.md

 i. the data set your team used

+We used the Spotify Prediction Dataset.

 ii. the overview of the problem your team addressed

+We investigated and evaulated various statistical methods to determine what characteristics of songs found on Spotify represent predictors of popularity, measured by Spotify's Popularity score, a 1-100 label assigned to every track in Spotify's database.

 iii. the key methodology that worked to address the problem with explanations as to why

+-

 iv. results including cross-validation used and evaluation metrics and conclusions such as why you chose the key method and its limitations